Free Printable: Low Carb & Keto Food List

 Get It NowThis post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-I first made this easy 3 ingredient cloud bread recipe about 5 years ago, and while I’ve since made lots of other keto bread recipes, I still make this one regularly — it’s so easy, fluffy, and light.
+I first made this easy 3 ingredient cloud bread recipe years ago, and while I’ve since made lots of other keto bread and flourless bread recipes, I still make this one regularly — it’s so easy, fluffy, and light.
 Whether you call it keto cloud bread or oopsie bread or oopsie rolls, these are all names for this same delicious low carb bread.
-Another huge plus is you’ll only need common ingredients you probably have on hand, which is super convenient.
+You’ll only need a few common ingredients, which you probably have on hand.

 What Is Cloud Bread?

-Cloud Bread Ingredients
+Cloud Bread Ingredients & Substitutions

-This section will explain how to choose ingredients for the best cloud bread, what each one does in the recipe, and substitution options.
+This section explains how to choose the best ingredients for keto oopsie bread, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Eggs – For the right ratio, use large sized eggs, not medium or jumbo.
 Separate the egg yolks and whites.

-- Sea salt – You only need a little bit for balance.
+- Sea Salt – You only need a little bit for balance.
 The rolls won’t be salty.

 How To Make Cloud Bread

-This section will show you how to make cloud bread with step-by-step photos and details about the technique, to help you visualize it.
+This section shows how to make cloud bread without cornstarch, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Bake.
-Bake cloud bread in the oven for about 25 to 25 minutes, until they are golden.
+Place the cloud bread in the oven and bake until golden.

 Tips For The Best Cloud Bread Recipe

-- Line the pan with parchment paper.
-For best results, line your baking sheet with parchment paper.
+- Lining the pan is crucial.
+Cloud bread sticks to pans easily, so line your baking sheet with parchment paper or a silicone mat.
 Do not use foil, because the oopsie rolls will stick.
-If you have a silicone mat, you could use that as well.

 - Use ingredients at room temperature.
 Egg whites will form stiff peaks faster if you have them at room temperature first.
 If you have cold eggs, you can let them sit in warm water for a bit to help them come to room temperature.
-The mascarpone is best at room temperature as well, so that it mixes well and doesn’t form small chunks.
-If your mascarpone is cold, you can soften it faster by cutting it into small cubes first.
+The mascarpone or cream cheese is best at room temperature as well, so that it mixes well and doesn’t form small chunks.
+You can soften it faster by cutting it into small cubes first.

 - Use cream of tartar to beat egg whites.
 Just 1/8 teaspoon of cream of tartar helps the egg whites reach stiff peaks faster and more effectively.
 Use it if you can!

-TIP: The peaks are stiff when they “stand up” when you hold the beaters up.
-They should not move or slide out if you tilt or invert the bowl.
+- Beat the egg whites longer than you think you need.
+If you don’t beat the egg whites sufficiently to stiff peaks, your cloud bread will spread and be flat.
+The peaks are stiff when they “stand up” when you hold the beaters up.
+They also should not move or slide out if you tilt or invert the bowl.
 See the photo in the step-by-step process above for a visual of how it should look.

 - Use a folding motion to avoid breaking down the whites.
-When you combine the yolk mixture and beaten egg whites, it’s super critical to use a folding motion.
+When you combine the yolk mixture and beaten egg whites, it’s super critical to use a folding motion, otherwise the result will be flat.
 To do this, use a spatula to scoop from underneath and “fold over” the sides.

 - Monitor during baking.
 The exact cloud bread baking time will vary depending on the size and thickness.
 Watch them closely, because they can go from done to burned fairly quickly.